ut-proj/undermidi/README.md

 [![][logo]][logo-large]

-*An NIF-based LFE MIDI wrapper and server*
+*A set of OTP servers that faciliate live MIDI composition and performance*

 ## About